LegendDawg/LegendDawg.github.io/ReadMe.md

-Welcome to my website, it truly takes me a long time to figure out how Github works.
+Welcome to my github website, it truly takes me a long time to figure out how Github works.
 @Brian Zhang